2026 Olympics men's hockey odds, futures picks: Predictions from expert on 26-12 NHL roll

 With the return of NHL players to the 2026 Winter Olympics in Italy, Canada comes into the 2026 Games as the odds-on favorites to bring home the gold medal.
 Canada is at +130 to win it all in the Winter Olympics men's hockey odds from FanDuel Sportsbook.
 Defending champion Finland, who won gold at Beijing in 2022, is also among the favorites at +1000.

 Other favorites include the United States at +190, Sweden at +500, and Czechia at +2000.
 Switzerland (+2700) is the only other nation getting lower than +8000.
 Men's hockey preliminary round play begins on Wednesday, Feb.
 11, at 10:40 a.m.
-ET from Milano Cortina, Italy.
+ET from Milano Cortina, Italy, with the host nation listed at +100000.
 Before making any 2026 Winter Olympics men's hockey picks or predictions, you need to see what Matthew Severance has to say.

 Severance is coming off an outstanding NHL season in which he went 235-155-21 (plus $2,022).
 He enters the Olympic break on a 26-12 roll on NHL money-line picks this season, returning $1,326 for $100 players.
 Anyone following his hockey picks at their favorite sportsbooks could have seen huge returns.